firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-07-23-amanda-draws-crows.md

 Amanda drew while Mommy cooked dinner.
 Amanda was always drawing.
 Ever since she could hold a crayon.
 Sometimes she didn't even see what she drew.
 Her hands took over and drew what they wanted, and everything else faded away.

 Mommy dropped a glass and that was how Amanda realized she had done it again.
-On the paper was a crooked doorway, a woman with brown hair just like Mommy's, and in the half-open entrance —
+On the paper was a crooked doorway, a woman with brown hair just like Mommy's, and in the half-open entrance—

 "It's Daddy," Amanda said, rubbing the cracked skin around her fingernails.